sheehui/tp/docs/DeveloperGuide.md

 </div>

 Edit command is a command that edits the information of a specific client.
 Other commands like append and remove, also deal directly with a specific client's information.
-Thus they fall under the second [category](#42-implementation-and-commands)
+Thus, they fall under the second [category](#42-implementation-and-commands)
 Like other commands in the other 2 [categories](#42-implementation-and-commands), edit command follows the same general structure.
 We will be using the `Edit` command as the example to illustrate and explain all commands under this category.